trekimann/Feefo_assesment/readme.md

 From this exercise, we are looking to understand how well you:

+* Understand the problem space
-* Understand the problem spaceUnderstand any technical limitations
+* Understand any technical limitations
 * Identify any assumptions
 * Design a solution
 * Present that solution